raskalito/Sync360Docs/Sync360 Syntax Guidev2.md

 **Sandbox** operation is used when it is necessary to hide exceptions in process of script execution from user.
 Sandbox operation has the **"verbose"** attribute that is used for enabling or disabling errors logging (if it is left empty, then (*true*) will be used by default).

-#### *Example:*

 The following script looks for CRM contact "Joe Dow" and if a single instance of this contact found, then this contact is set as a primary contact of "Adidas" company.
 Logging is enabled for the sandbox.
 ```
 <sandbox verbose="true">
     <select in="crmserver" entity="contact" var="contacts">